-The progress of children in the Early Intervention group is followed using an observational developmental checklist based on the 7 areas of the English National Curriculum Early Years Foundation Stage goals.
+The progress of children in the Early Intervention group and the Lighthouse classes is followed using a pupil tracker, PIVATS 5.
+This is based on the English National Curriculum covering the early years through to year 6.

 The IBer and class teachers assess students' reading, spelling and maths skills using observational tools, curriculum tools and standardised assessments.